 If direct quotes from external reviewers are used in this section, they should be labeled as Reviewer A, B, C, etc. Do not include the reviewer's name.
 Please also avoid using internal faculty and student names when quoting.
+If quoting internal and student reviewers with labels, please distinguish them from the external reviewer labels.
+For example, Internal Reviewer A, Graduate Student A, Undergraduate Student A and include these labels in internal and student lists in SmartPath.

-Committee's Evaluation of Research and Impact (Two page maximum) The template for this is located on the ADAA website at: http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template.
+Committee's Evaluation of Research and Impact

+(Two page maximum)

+The template for this is located on the ADAA website at:

+http://adaa.engin.umich.edu/admin/ptr/ Please do not edit the format of the template or remove any headings.